danielbodnar/awesome-stars/README.md

 ## open-source

+- [Debian/dcs](https://github.com/Debian/dcs) - Debian Code Search (codesearch.debian.net) is a search engine that searches through all the 130 GB of open source software that is included in Debian.
+Supports regular expressions!
+- [hoothin/SearchJumper](https://github.com/hoothin/SearchJumper) - Yet another awesome web extension for switching search engines, can also search anything (selection text / image / link / find in page) on any engine with a simple right click or a variety of menus an
 - [open-source-labs/Docketeer](https://github.com/open-source-labs/Docketeer) - A Docker & Kubernetes developer tool to manage containers & visualize both cluster and container metrics
 - [jeremykross/konstellate](https://github.com/jeremykross/konstellate) - Free and Open Source GUI to Visualize Kubernetes Applications.
 - [openstatusHQ/openstatus](https://github.com/openstatusHQ/openstatus) - 🏓  The open-source synthetic & real user monitoring platform  🏓